Understanding Hydration Errors

 // onClick, useState active

-React attaches event listeners and rehydrates the app.
-Now it's a fully interactive SPA with working state management. 🕹️
+Now it's a fully interactive with working state management.

 Why Mismatches Happen

-React doesn't just "tweak" the server HTML.
-Instead, it compares what the server generated with what it would generate itself.
+React doesn't just tweak the server HTML.
+It compares what the server generated with what it would generate itself.

 <div>{Date.now()}</div>

-React expects "same code = same result."
-When it finds differences, it throws an error saying "Something's broken!"
+React expects same code to produce the same result.
+When it finds differences, it throws an error.

 Other common causes: